Ronald Rand: Educator

-In 2013 he became the first Fulbright Specialist Scholar to teach at the University of Sarajevo's Academy of Dramatic Arts, University of Tuzla Academy of Dramatic Arts, Mostar Youth Theatre, and the Druga Gimnazija, an IB World School in Sarajevo.
-In 2015, he became the first Fulbright Specialist Scholar to teach at the University of Malaya Cultural Centre Drama Department in Kuala Lumpur, Malaysia.
+In 2013 he became the first Fulbright Specialist Scholar to teach for six weeks at the University of Sarajevo's Academy of Dramatic Arts, University of Tuzla Academy of Dramatic Arts, Mostar Youth Theatre, and the Druga Gimnazija, an IB World School in Sarajevo.
+In 2015, he became the first Fulbright Specialist Scholar to teach for six weeks at the University of Malaya Cultural Centre Drama Department in Kuala Lumpur, Malaysia.
 Rand was the first American invited by the Jabatan Kebudayaan dan Kesenian Negara, known as the Malaysian Ministry of Tourism and Culture – National Department for Culture & Arts to teach and perform at Malaysia's JKKN State Theaters in Ipoh, Alor Setar and Kuala Terengganu.
 In Kuala Lumpur, Rand was invited to teach and perform at the National Arts Culture and Heritage Academy Aswara, Islamic International University Malaysia, Universiti Teknologi MARA, and to teach at the Penang Temple of Fine Arts Academy.
-In 2017 he became the first Fulbright Specialist Scholar to teach four 7-hour master acting workshops using Constantin Stanislavsky's "Method of Physical Actions" chart at the Taller de Teatro in Paysandu, Uruguay, and taught two workshops for ages nine to fifteen at the Family Instituto y Colegio de Inglés in Paysandu, performed in his solo play, and directed an adaptation of the play, Our Town by Thornton Wilder in Spanish with Spanish actors.
-He was an Adjunct Professor of Acting and Directing at Pace University in New York City for four years, an Adjunct professor of Acting at Northern Illinois University, and Adjunct Professor of Theatre History at the University of North Alabama.
-He has brought his solo play and Art of Transformation Master Acting Workshop to 26 countries and 20 states, including Gonzaga University, Western Washington University, University of Missouri in Columbia, University of Alaska, Syracuse University, Lycoming College, Louisiana State University, University of Zagreb Academy of Dramatic Art – Croatia, Anadolu University in Eskisehir, Turkey, University of the Visual and Performing Arts – Colombo, Sri Lanka, Shota Rustaveli Theatre and Film University – Tbilisi, Georgia, Belarusian State University – Minsk, Belarus, National Theatre of British West Indies – Cayman National Cultural Foundation, IB World School – Sarajevo, Bosnia & Herzegovina, National School of the Arts in Johannesburg, South Africa, Auroville – India, at several community theaters across America, and at the Joint Personnel Recovery Agency – Fairchild U.S. Air Force Base.
-Rand, an acrylic painter, had originally studied at the Arts Student League in New York City in the late 1970s, gave a talk and painting demonstration on bark for The Shoals Artists Guild at the Kennedy Douglass Center for the Arts, in the Arts Alive Festival, Florence, Alabama in 2019.
-His artworks were on display in the Mostly Blues Exhibit at Kennedy-Douglass Center for the Arts, Florence, Alabama, and in the ArtWorks Exhibit at The Tennessee Valley Art Museum in Tuscumbia, Alabama (2019–2021).
+In 2017 he became the first Fulbright Specialist Scholar to teach four 7-hour master acting workshops using Constantin Stanislavsky's "Method of Physical Actions" chart for five weeks at the Taller de Teatro in Paysandu, Uruguay, and taught two workshops for ages nine to fifteen at the Family Instituto y Colegio de Inglés in Paysandu, performed in his solo play, and directed an adaptation of the play, Our Town by Thornton Wilder in Spanish with Spanish actors.
+In 2024, Rand was invited as the first Fulbright Specialist Scholar to teach for six weeks in seven different classes at the Department of Theatre Studies at the University of Patras, Greece.
+Rand taught his master workshop at the Drama School of Patras, and at the Lithographeion Theatre in Patras.
+He was an adjunct professor of Acting and Directing at Pace University in New York City for four years, an Adjunct professor of Acting at Northern Illinois University, and adjunct professor of Theatre History at the University of North Alabama.
+He has brought his solo play and Art of Transformation Master Acting Workshop to 28 countries and 21 states, including Gonzaga University, Western Washington University, University of Missouri in Columbia, University of Alaska, Syracuse University, Lycoming College, Louisiana State University, University of Zagreb Academy of Dramatic Art, University of Zagreb Academy of Dramatic Art – Zagreb, Croatia, Anadolu University – Eskişehir, Turkey, National and Kapodistrian University of Athens – Athens, Greece, Yerevan State Institute of Theatre and Cinematography – Yerevan, Armenia, University of the Visual and Performing Arts – Colombo, Sri Lanka, Shota Rustaveli Theatre and Film University – Tbilisi, Georgia, Belarusian State University – Minsk, Belarus, National Theatre of British West Indies – Cayman National Cultural Foundation, IB World School – Sarajevo, Bosnia & Herzegovina, National School of the Arts in Johannesburg, South Africa, Auroville – India, and taught his workshop at the 37th International Festival of University Theatre FITUC, Casablanca, Morocco, when he was the President of the Jury for the festival, in The Business School at the University of North Carolina Asheville, The InterBeing Festival at the Samasati Sanctuary Wellness Center in Weaverville, North Carolina, at several community theaters across America, and at the Joint Personnel Recovery Agency – Fairchild U.S. Air Force Base.
+Rand, an acrylic painter, had originally studied at the Arts Students League in New York City in the late 1970s, gave a talk and painting demonstration on bark for The Shoals Artists Guild at the Kennedy Douglass Center for the Arts, in the Arts Alive Festival, Florence, Alabama in 2019.
+His artworks were on display in the Annual Art Students League of New York Salon in New York City, Mostly Blues Exhibit at Kennedy-Douglass Center for the Arts, Florence, Alabama, in the ArtWorks Exhibit at The Tennessee Valley Art Museum in Tuscumbia, Alabama (2019–2021), and in The Art Guild's Art Shows at the Hendersonville County Public Library, North Carolina in 2025.